Southbrook, Queensland: Education

 Southbrook Central State School is a government primary (Prep-6) school for boys and girls at 1 School Road (27.6781°S 151.7042°E).
 In 2017, the school had an enrolment of 67 students with 5 teachers (4 full-time equivalent) and 8 non-teaching staff (3 full-time equivalent).

-Infrastructure

-Southbrook was connected to the National Broadband Network in 2014, joining places such as Clifton, Highfields, Oakey, and Pittsworth as the rollout moves to outer Toowoomba regions.

-Attractions

-Prestbury Farmstay offers visitors the chance to experience country life firsthand.
-Activities include bushwalking, campfires, cycling, fishing, 4WD farm tours, swimming, and tennis.
-The picturesque countryside and natural wildlife are also a regular feature at Prestbury.
+In 2018, the school had an enrolment of 64 students with 6 teachers (4 full-time equivalent) and 8 non-teaching staff (3 full-time equivalent).

+There are no secondary schools in Southbrook.
+The nearest government secondary school is Pittsworth State High School in Pittsworth to the south-west.